akbarjonUsmonov/akbarjonUsmonov/README.md

 <h1>Akbar Usmonov</h1>

 I am Akbar from Uzbekistan and i am junior software developer who is starting his professional career in software engineering.
-I am realy interested in algorithms and new technologies in programming and i love implement famous Linux commands and programming functions in various lanuages including both low and hight level programming languages.
+I am really interested in algorithms and new technologies in programming and i love implement famous Linux commands and programming functions in various lanuages including both low and hight level programming languages.

 <h1>Skills and Experience</h1>